Mayank-sethiya/CUSTOMER_RELATIONSHIP_MANAGEMENT-SYSTEM/README.md

 ./mvnw.cmd clean package

-This command will compile the code, run tests, and create a .jar file in the target/ directory.

 4. Run the Application
-Once the build is complete, you can run the application with the following command:
+Once the build is complete, run the application with:

 java -jar target/CustomerRelationshipManagement-0.0.1-SNAPSHOT.jar

-(Note: The version number in the .jar file might be different based on your pom.xml.)
+(Note: The version number in the .jar file might differ based on your pom.xml.)

-The application should now be running on http://localhost:8080.
+The application should now be running at http://localhost:8080.

 📂 Project Structure
-The project follows a standard layered architecture:

-.github/workflows: Contains the CI/CD pipeline configuration for GitHub Actions.

-src/main/java: Main Java source code.

-.../controller: Handles incoming HTTP requests.

-.../service: Contains the core business logic.

-.../entity: Defines the database models (JPA entities).
+Here is a detailed look at the project's file structure:

+├── .github/workflows/       # GitHub Actions CI/CD pipeline
+│   └── static.yml
+├── .mvn/wrapper/            # Maven Wrapper configuration
+├── src/
+│   ├── main/
+│   │   ├── java/com/CustomerRelationshipManagement/
+│   │   │   ├── CustomerRelationshipManagementApplication.java  # Main application entry point
+│   │   │   ├── config/          # Spring Security configurations
+│   │   │   ├── controller/      # Handles API endpoints and web requests
+│   │   │   ├── entity/          # JPA entities (database models)
-.../repository: Data access layer for database operations.
+│   │   │   ├── repository/      # Data access layer (JPA repositories)

-.../config: Security and application-level configurations.

-src/main/resources:

-application.properties: Configuration file for Spring Boot.
+│   │   │   └── service/         # Business logic layer
+│   │   └── resources/
+│   │       ├── application.properties  # Main application configuration

-static/: All frontend assets (HTML, JS, CSS, images).
+│   │       └── static/                 # All frontend assets (HTML, JS, CSS)

-自动化 (Automation) - CI/CD
+│   └── test/                    # Unit and integration tests
+├── .gitignore               # Specifies files for Git to ignore ├── mvnw & mvnw.cmd          # Maven Wrapper executables
+└── pom.xml                  # Maven project configuration (dependencies, build)

+🤖 Automation (CI/CD)
 This project uses GitHub Actions for continuous integration.
-The workflow is defined in .github/workflows/static.yml.
-On every push to the main branch, it automatically:
+The workflow, defined in .github/workflows/static.yml, automatically triggers on every push to the main branch to:

-Sets up the Java environment.
+Set up the Java environment.

-Builds the application using Maven.
+Build the application using Maven.

-Runs all tests to ensure code integrity.
+Run all tests to ensure code integrity.

 🤝 Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request.